 Rediscover Your Values and Strengths

 A structured approach can help.
-Tools that map strengths and recurring patterns—like the Life Purpose App—can offer a new perspective and practical suggestions for aligning daily choices with deeper values.
-Use such tools as a compass, not a prescription: they point you toward possibilities, not fixed outcomes.
+Tools that map strengths and recurring patterns — like the Life Purpose App — can offer a new perspective and practical suggestions for aligning daily choices with deeper values.
+Use such tools as a compass, not a prescription: they point toward possibilities, not fixed outcomes.

 Small Ways to Reignite Interest